Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.

 "I understand this whole situation may seem overwhelming and that disruption to everyday life may be severe, but these are things that people need to start thinking about now," Messonnier said.

 So Americans need to do things like start making plans to care for their children should schools and day care centers close, she said.
 They should talk to their employers about how they could work from home.
-And they should find out if there might be a way to get medical care remotely, such as through telemedicine, Messonnier said.
+And they should find out whether there might be a way to get medical care remotely, such as through telemedicine, Messonnier said.

 She stressed that the current risk remains low.
-Almost all the cases that have occurred in the United States have been among travelers who got infected overseas.
+Almost all the cases that have occurred in the United States have been among travelers who have been infected overseas.
 In addition, there's always the chance that the coronavirus could begin to subside as the spring and summer arrive.

 Infectious disease experts say that 80% of infections are mild, no more severe than the common cold.